 ~ from the archived website

 If you really think about it, the term MetroidVania really did Samas Aran dirty.
-The first entry may have released the same year for the original Nintendo, but it would be two console generations until Castlevania ditched the action-platformer gameplay for the more open exploration creeped into the franchise.
-A year before that Symphony of the Night rocked the PlayStation, a more egregious Metroid clone hit home computers; Vigilance on Talos V developed by PolyEx Software.
+The first entry may have released the same year for the Nintendo's original entertainment system, but it would be two console generations before Castlevania would ditch the action-platformer gameplay for the more explorative open-ended approach.
+That would be Symphony of the Night, and a year before it rocked the PlayStation, a more egregious Metroid clone would hit home computers; Vigilance on Talos V developed by PolyEx Software.

 Shoot the bubbles on those grey doors to travel to new rooms.
 Like Metroid (left).